aorumbayev/algokit-core/crates/indexer_client/README.md

 - `BoxDescriptor` - Box descriptor describes an app box without a value.
 - `BoxReference` - BoxReference names a box by its name and the application ID it belongs to.
 - `HealthCheck` - A health check response.
+- `HoldingRef` - HoldingRef names a holding by referring to an Address and Asset it belongs to.
+- `LocalsRef` - LocalsRef names a local state by referring to an Address and App it belongs to.
 - `MiniAssetHolding` - A simplified version of AssetHolding
 - `OnCompletion` - \[apan\] defines the what additional actions occur with the transaction.